Science Fiction and Fantasy International Conference

 School of Arts and Humanities, University of Lisbon

-These are ever present themes in Fantasy narratives, as masterly explored in Tolkien’s Legendarium and C. S. Lewis’ Narnia Chronicles, as well as in many other 20th and 21st century authors, such as Ursula Le Guin’s Earthsea cycle.
+These are ever-present themes in Fantasy narratives, as masterly explored in Tolkien’s legendarium and C. S. Lewis’ Narnia Chronicles, as well as in many other 20th and 21st century authors, namely Ursula Le Guin’s Earthsea cycle.
 They are also at the core of many SF visions, since the very beginning of the genre with Mary Shelley’s Frankenstein, H. G. Wells’ The Island of Dr. Moreau and John Wyndham’s The Day of the Triffids, to name just a few.

 Inspired by these pioneering texts and fed by advances in technology, such issues have become more and more complex in Fantasy and SF literature, cinema, TV series, comics and graphic novels, music, and other art forms.
-Moreover, we are witnessing a turning point in our relationship with nature, the most dramatic since our existence, which has clearly raised new doubts and anxieties but also new forms of self-awareness about our role in the world.
-This is the time to find responsible solutions able to create a healthier future for today’s and future generations.
+Moreover, we are witnessing a turning point in our relationship with nature, the most dramatic since our existence, which clearly has raised new doubts and anxieties but also new forms of self-awareness about our role in the world.
+The COVID-19 pandemic has alerted us to the dangers of our current ways of living as well as to our vulnerabilities.
+This is the time to find responsible solutions able to open up, for us and for the next generations, a healthier future.

 We welcome papers of 20 minutes as well as joint proposals for thematic panels consisting of 3 to 4 participants.
-Postgraduate and undergraduate students are also welcomed to participate.
+Postgraduate and undergraduate students are also welcome to participate.

 Topics may include but are not limited to the following: